Have you been searching on Google for a "5 panel drug test near me"? You're in the right place. The 5 panel drug test screens for:

 Short-term effects of marijuana use include problems with memory and learning; distorted perception; difficulty in thinking and problem-solving; loss of coordination; and increased heart rate, anxiety, and panic attacks.

 In the United States, the Controlled Substances Act (CSA) of 1990 classifies marijuana as a Schedule I substance, which has no approved medical use with a high potential for abuse.
 However, many US states have legalized the use of marijuana for medical and/or recreational use.
+Marijuana is part of our five panel drug test.

 Cocaine is a drug extracted from the leaves of the coca plant.
 It's a potent brain stimulant and one of the most powerfully addictive drugs.
 Cocaine can be snorted, rubbed into the gums, or dissolved in water and injected.
 Crack, a derivative of cocaine, can be smoked.
 It's said that the drug produces a euphoric rush and immediate high upon snorting, injecting, or smoking that provides a burst of energy and reduced fatigue.